bicbioeng/nosi-phylogenetic-tree/README.md

 This submodule sets the foundation for subsequent modules by establishing a clear understanding of how phylogenetic trees are constructed and their significance in evolutionary studies.

-## Submodule 2: Collect and Prepare Sequence Data for Analysis
+### Submodule 2: Collect and Prepare Sequence Data for Analysis

 This submodule demonstrates the process of collecting and preparing genetic sequence data for phylogenetic tree analysis, with a focus on practical tools and cloud-based solutions.

-### Key Topics Covered:
+#### Key Topics Covered:
-- **Efficient Methods for Sourcing Sequences**: Using public databases like GenBank and automated tools (e.g., Entrez Direct, Biopython) for efficient sequence retrieval.
-- **Data Cleaning and Preprocessing**: Implementing tools such as Trimmomatic for quality control, trimming low-quality reads, and preparing sequences for alignment.
-- **Sequence Alignment**: Using tools like MAFFT or ClustalW to align sequences and ensure accurate phylogenetic analysis.
-- **Cloud-Based Storage Solutions**: Discussion on the scalability, accessibility, and cost-effectiveness of cloud-based systems for managing large metagenomic datasets.
-- **Data Integrity Checks**: Implementing quality control checks using tools like FastQC to ensure data quality before analysis.
+- **Introduction to Data Collection and Preparation**:

+Learners are introduced to the essential steps for gathering and organizing sequence data required for phylogenetic analysis.
+This module focuses on ensuring the readiness of sequence data for downstream processes by utilizing various datasets from sources like NCBI.
+Understanding how to efficiently collect and structure this data is a crucial step in constructing phylogenetic trees.

+- **Exploring and Downloading Sequence Data**

+This module guides learners through working with key datasets such as **sequences.fasta, sequences_subset.fasta, and sequence_PQ649471.1.fasta**.
+Additionally, it provides instructions for retrieving protein sequences from **UniProt**, a comprehensive resource for protein data.

 By the end of this submodule, learners will have hands-on experience sourcing, cleaning, and preparing data for constructing accurate phylogenetic trees.

-## Submodule 3: Construct Phylogenetic Tree
+### Submodule 3: Construct Phylogenetic Tree

 In this submodule, learners will walk through the process of constructing a phylogenetic tree from gene sequence data.
-The key steps include performing sequence alignment and reconstructing the phylogenetic tree using different tools and techniques.

-### Key Topics Covered:
-#### 3.1 Perform Accurate Sequence Alignment using ClustalW and Augur:
-Sequence alignment arranges sequences to highlight similarities and differences.
-This submodule demonstrates how to perform sequence alignment using ClustalW and Augur.
-- **Augur**: Used for aligning metagenomic data, especially SARS-CoV-2 sequences, preparing them for phylogenetic tree construction.
-- **ClustalW**: A tool for aligning multiple sequences.
-Learners will install and run ClustalW via Python's Biopython library and analyze the results.
-- **Command Execution**: A detailed explanation of the necessary steps to install the tools, prepare the input FASTA files, and execute sequence alignment.

-#### 3.2 Manage Computational Intensity through Cloud Computing:
-Sequence alignment can be computationally expensive.
-This section covers how to handle large metagenomic datasets using cloud computing to scale resources efficiently.
-- **Benefits**: Cloud computing offers scalability, cost-effectiveness, and accessibility, enhancing the computational power for sequence alignment and phylogenetic analysis.

-#### 3.3 Phylogenetic Tree Reconstruction using USHER:
-USHER (Ultrafast Sample Placement on Existing tRee) is a tool used to place samples onto a pre-existing phylogenetic tree rapidly.
-- **Tree Reconstruction**: Learners will clone the USHER repository, install necessary dependencies, and perform phylogenetic tree reconstruction using aligned sequences.
-The final output is a Newick tree file representing the evolutionary relationships between the sequences.

-### Tools and Dependencies:
-- **Augur**: Nextstrain alignment tool for metagenomic sequences.
-- **ClustalW**: Sequence alignment tool.
-- **MAFFT**: Multiple sequence alignment software.
-- **FastTree**: For creating Newick tree files.
-- **USHER**: A tool for rapid phylogenetic tree placement.

-This submodule provides hands-on experience with multiple tools for phylogenetic tree construction and highlights how to use cloud resources to manage the computational requirements.

-## Submodule 4: Analyze Phylogenetic Tree

-In this submodule, learners will analyze phylogenetic trees by interpreting evolutionary relationships, investigating genomic diversity, and conducting comparative studies using multiple visualization tools.
-The primary focus will be on understanding tree topology and applying this knowledge to various biological questions.

-### Key Topics Covered:
-- **Introduction to Phylogenetic Tree Analysis**: Overview of phylogenetic tree structures, understanding branching patterns, and how to interpret evolutionary relationships from tree topology.
-- **Tree Visualization with IQ-TREE and iTOL**: IQ-TREE will be the primary tool for visualizing phylogenetic trees, with iTOL provided as an alternative.
-Learners will install and configure IQ-TREE, generate visual representations, and apply iTOL to explore additional visualization features.
-- **Comparative Genomics Analysis**: Using the constructed phylogenetic trees to compare genomic features across species, identify conserved regions, and infer functional implications.
-- **Ancestral State Reconstruction**: Estimating ancestral traits and character states for evolutionary inference, utilizing tree topology to explore evolutionary paths and changes.
-- **Detecting Phylogenetic Signals**: Techniques for identifying evolutionary signals and trends in sequence data, assessing significance, and interpreting evolutionary relationships.

-### Tools and Dependencies:
-- **IQ-TREE**: Main tool for phylogenetic tree visualization and statistical analysis.
-- **iTOL (Interactive Tree of Life)**: Alternative visualization tool that offers additional interactive features for tree exploration.
+The key steps include performing sequence alignment and reconstructing the phylogenetic tree using different talgorithms and tools.

+#### Key Topics Covered:
+##### 3.1 Perform Accurate Sequence Alignment using MAFFT:
+Sequence alignment arranges DNA, RNA, or protein sequences to highlight evolutionary, functional, or structural relationships.
+This submodule demonstrates how to perform sequence alignment using MAFFT.
+- **MAFFT**: A widely used multiple sequence alignment tool that efficiently handles large datasets, ensuring homologous positions are compared across sequences.
+- **Execution and Analysis**: Learners will install and run MAFFT, prepare input FASTA files, and analyze aligned sequences for downstream phylogenetic tree construction.

+##### 3.2 Select the Appropriate Algorithm for Phylogenetic Tree Reconstruction
+- 1.Maximum Parsimony (MP)
+- 2.Maximum Likelihood (ML)
+- 3.Approximate Maximum Likelihood
+- 4.Bayesian Framework

+##### Tools and Dependencies:
+1. **MAFFT**: Multiple sequence alignment software.
+2. **Nextclade**: A tool for sequence alignment, mutation calling, and phylogenetic placement.
+3. **USHER**: A tool for rapid phylogenetic tree placement.
+4. **IQ-TREE**: Phylogenetic analysis using maximum likelihood models.
+5. **FastTree**: Efficient software for constructing large-scale phylogenetic trees using heuristic methods.

+This submodule provides hands-on experience with multiple tools for phylogenetic tree construction.

+### Submodule 4: Analyze Phylogenetic Tree

+In this submodule, learners will focus on interpreting and visually representing phylogenetic trees, automating analysis workflows, and enhancing comparative genomics through efficient data processing techniques.
+The primary goal is to develop a clear understanding of tree topology and apply automation to streamline large-scale phylogenetic studies.

+#### Key Topics Covered:
+- **Tree Visualization and Representation**: Applying visualization tools to generate clear and interpretable phylogenetic trees.
+- **Comparative Metagenomics Analysis**: Leveraging automation to improve throughput and accuracy in genomic comparisons.
+- **Enhancing Data Processing with BLAST Automation**: Streamlining BLAST searches for large datasets, reducing manual intervention while maintaining consistency in results.

+By integrating automation and visualization techniques, learners will gain hands-on experience in efficiently analyzing phylogenetic trees, enabling them to apply these skills in large-scale comparative genomics research.

+#### Tools and Dependencies:
+1. **Nextclade** – Performs sequence alignment, quality control, mutation calling, and phylogenetic placement.
+2. **iTOL (Interactive Tree of Life)** – A visualization tool for analyzing and annotating phylogenetic trees interactively.
+3. **Auspice** – A browser-based tool for visualizing phylogenetic trees and associated metadata.
+4. **IQ-TREE** – A maximum-likelihood-based phylogenetic tree inference tool for highly accurate evolutionary analysis.
+5. **BLAST (Basic Local Alignment Search Tool)** – Used for sequence comparison, identifying homologous sequences, and analyzing evolutionary patterns.
+6. **Biopython** – A Python library for automating phylogenetic and metagenomic workflows, including sequence analysis and BLAST queries.

 This submodule enables learners to gain hands-on experience in analyzing and interpreting phylogenetic trees, with the goal of drawing meaningful insights about evolutionary patterns and species relationships.

-## Data
+### Data
 This training module will use 6 different datasets to cover the diversity of our problem for each of the use cases shown.
 - UC1(Covid Epidemiology): --
 - UC2(Protein Alignment): --